 Leila Einhorn lives and writes in Fort Collins, Colorado.
 Raised in the Philadelphia suburbs, she received a B.A. in Creative Writing and Women’s Studies from Brandeis University, where she translated a collection of Yiddish feminist poetry and won the Andrew Grossbardt Memorial Poetry Prize for her original work.
 Her writing has appeared in Always Crashing, Apricity Press, 8 Poems, and elsewhere.
 She is a former editorial assistant for the Colorado Review and co-founder of the Philadelphia Free Poetry Workshop in West Philly.
-She is currently working on a chapbook about trauma, recovery, and the messiness of ordinary life.

 Honors & Awards